bloominstituteoftechnology/and-design-assignment-newsreader/README.md

 ### Build Resources
 1. Add the color resources from the provided `colors.xml` to your color resources
 2. Use the tools discussed this week and the colors provided to create your own logo
-3. Generate other image assets with your
+3. Generate other image assets with the tools we've worked with before

 ### Login Page
 1. Add two edit text views as well as sign in and register buttons